ansys/pymapdl/docs/source/user_guide/mapdl.rst

 Prompts
 ~~~~~~~
-Prompts from MAPDL automatically continued as if MAPDL is in batch mode.
-Commands requiring user input, such as ``*VWRITE`` will fail and must be entered in non-interactively.
+Prompts from MAPDL automatically continued as if MAPDL is in batch
+mode.
+Commands requiring user input, such as ``*VWRITE`` will fail
+and must be entered in non-interactively.

 APDL Command Logging
 --------------------
-While ``pyansys`` is designed to make it easier to control an APDL session by calling it using Python, it may be necessary to call MAPDL again using an input file generated from a pyansys script.
-This is automatically enabled with the ``log_apdl='apdl.log'`` parameter.
-Enabling this parameter will cause ``pyansys`` to write each command run from a ``Mapdl`` object into a log file named ``"apdl.log"`` in the MAPDL working directory of the active ``mapdl`` object.
-For example
+While ``ansys-mapdl-core`` is designed to make it easier to control an
+APDL session by calling it using Python, it may be necessary to call
+MAPDL again using an input file generated from a PyMAPDL script.
+This
+is automatically enabled with the ``log_apdl='apdl.log'`` parameter.
+Enabling this parameter will cause ``ansys-mapdl-core`` to write each
+command run from a ``Mapdl`` object into a log file named
+``"apdl.log"`` in the MAPDL working directory of the active ``mapdl``
+object.
+For example:

 .. code:: python

-    import pyansys
+    from ansys.mapdl.core import launch_mapdl

-    ansys = pyansys.launch_mapdl(log_apdl='apdl.log')
+    ansys = launch_mapdl(log_apdl='apdl.log')
     ansys.prep7()
     ansys.k(1, 0, 0, 0)
     ansys.k(2, 1, 0, 0)